NAU-IoT/CSVtoSQL/README.md

 # CSVtoSQL
-This repository contains a method to autonomously convert CSV file data into a SQL database if the csv file has not been modified within 24 hours
+This repository contains scripts used to convert CSV file data into a SQL database.
+The function can be preformed on a directory containing csv files or on a parent directory containing subdirectories that have csv files in them.

 ## Dependencies